Sportsbet: Class action lawsuit

+Fines by regulators

+In March 2021, Sportsbet was fined $22,000 by Liquor & Gaming NSW for publishing a full-page ad in The Daily Telegraph on June 13, 2020.

+In November 2021, Sportsbet was fined $135,000 by Liquor & Gaming NSW for sending emails to customers who had withdrawn consent to receive marketing direct marketing between October 2020 to March 2021 and for carrying out prohibited gambling advertisements on its social media.

+In February 2022, the Australian Communications and Media Authority fined Sportsbet $2.5 million and ordered it to pay $1.2 million to customers after breaching Australia's spam laws when it sent 150,000 marketing text messages and emails to over 37,000 customers between January 2020 and March 2021 who had tried to unsubscribe.
+Furthermore, Sportsbet had sent over 3,000 marketing texts that had no unsubscribe function.
+In December 2025, an Australian Broadcasting Corporation investigation found that Sportsbet had attempted to "water down" the enforcement announcement by the Australian Communications and Media Authority by petitioning it to change quotes in the announcement.

 In December 2024, Guardian Australia reported that a father had complained about Sportsbet advertising being played on Spotify between children's songs from Disney, the Wiggles and Bluey, which led Sportsbet to state that it required all digital platforms it advertised on to implement age gating measures, and that it had withdrawn its advertising from Spotify.
 Seven days later, the same newspaper reported that Sportsbet had published filters on Snapchat that, whilst they could only be used by people over the age of eighteen, could be shared with underage users after the images had been generated.
 These filters were reported to include a racehorse wearing a rosette containing the Sportsbet colours and logo with another Sportsbet logo at the top of the screen, as well as a presenter with a Sportsbet-themed microphone.
 The Snapchat advertising was condemned by numerous Australian federal politicians, including Monique Ryan, Sarah Hanson-Young, Andrew Wilkie and Kate Chaney.

+In July 2025, Sportsbet was fined $92,500 NT Racing and Wagering Commission for sending marketing messages to several customers who had self-excluded or were taking a break from the platform.

+In December 2025, Sportsbet was fined $313,140 by the NT Racing and Wagering Commission for failing to provide customers with activity statements between 2022 and 2024.
+The fine was criticised by Monash University's Gambling and Social Determinants Unit as being "virtually nothing" and a "slap on the wrist".